Prelims Cracker

 Diplomatic Challenges in India’s Neighborhood

-• Context (TH): India’s neighbourhoods have experienced significant political shifts, challenging its diplomatic strategies and necessitating a reassessment of regional engagement to protect its interests.
+• India’s neighbourhoods have experienced significant political shifts, challenging its diplomatic strategies and necessitating a reassessment of regional engagement to protect its interests.

 Challenges in India's Neighborhood

-Initiatives by India to Address Diplomatic Challenges in the Neighborhood
+Initiatives by India to Address Diplomatic Challenges in the Neighbourhood

 • Joint Military Exercises: Conduct regular joint military exercises such as “Mitra Shakti” with Sri Lanka, “Sampriti” with Bangladesh, and “Surya Kiran” with Nepal.

-• Border Area Development Program (BADP) to Improve infrastructure and security along India’s borders with Pakistan, Bangladesh, Myanmar, Bhutan, and Nepal.
+• Border Area Development Program (BADP): Improve infrastructure and security along India’s borders with Pakistan, Bangladesh, Myanmar, Bhutan, and Nepal.

 • SAARC Satellite: Provide satellite-based services to SAARC member countries, including communication, weather forecasting, and disaster management.